 ri ~ MVN0, Vn

-Vn= σ1σ1⋯σ1σnρ⋮⋱⋮σnσ1ρ⋯σnσn
+Vn= σp,1σp,1⋯σp,1σp,nρ⋮⋱⋮σp,nσp,1ρ⋯σp,nσp,n

-where wi,y-1 represents the previous year’s recruitment deviation, τ represents an AR1 autocorrelation coefficient, and ri,y represents random error drawn from a multivariate normal distribution with mean 0 and standard deviation defined by the variance-covariance matrix V for n CUs.
+where wi,y-1 represents the previous year’s recruitment deviation, τ represents an AR1 autocorrelation coefficient, and ri,y represents random error drawn from a multivariate normal distribution with mean 0 and standard deviation defined by the variance-covariance matrix V for n CUs. ρ represents the correlation coefficient between CU-specific variance terms.
 We assigned τ a value of 0.2 for CUs modeled with a Ricker relationship, consistent with evidence of weak autocorrelation in the residuals of these models (results not shown).
-Recruitment deviations in Larkin models did not include an autocorrelation component because AR1 processes have not been validated in these models and the inclusion of delayed density dependence parameters, to some extent, accounts for such effects.
+Following Holt and Folkes (2015), we also adjusted σpto account for τ.
+Recruitment deviations in Larkin models did not include an autocorrelation component because AR1 processes because inclusion of delayed density dependence parameters, to some extent, accounts for such effects.

-We incorporated two alternative productivity scenarios in our analysis intended to represent an increased probability of poor recruitment events, which could magnify the relative effects of changes in CVC or synchrony.
-Declines in productivity are commonly modeled by shrinking the intrinsic productivity parameter α relative to a reference value (e.g. Dorner et al. 2009, Holt & Folkes 2015), representing a change to a less favourable productivity regime.
-Rather than manipulate per capita productivity in this way, we chose to create scenarios where α remained the same, but the relative frequency of recruitment failures increased.
-These could represent, for example, intermittent periods of poor marine survival that are thought to regularly result in synchronous, poor recruitment events in Pacific salmon (Mueter, Pyper & Peterman 2005; Peterman & Dorner 2012).
+We incorporated two alternative productivity scenarios, which could magnify the relative effects of changes in CVC or synchrony.
+Declines in productivity are commonly modeled by shrinking the intrinsic productivity parameter α relative to a reference value (e.g. Dorner et al. 2009, Holt & Folkes 2015), representing a change to a less favourable environmental regime that supports lower mean productivity.
+Such a method is consistent with studies that have detected declines in α using Kalman filter models (Peterman et al. 2003).
+In many cases, however, interannual variability in recruitment results in poorly fitting Kalman filter models and α is assumed to be stable, even though other techniques may indicate a decline in productivity (e.g. patterns in recruitment residuals, Grant et al. SOPO; dynamic factor analysis, Freshwater, Dorner, Malick).
+In such instances it may be more realistic to increase the frequency of low productivity events, defined here as negative recruitment deviations, rather than assume that the intrinsic productivity parameter itself has declined.
+Such an approach reduces mean realized productivity (i.e. recruits per spawners), but also reduces the likelihood of large positive recruitment deviations.
+In the case of of Fraser River sockeye salmon these positive deviations have been notably absent in recent years (SOPO ref).

+To simulate an increase in the frequency of low productivity events we sampled recruitment deviations from one of two left-skewed distributions.
+Since recruitment deviations are typically assumed to be multiplicative and log-normally distributed, absolute variability in recruitment increases as spawner abundance increases (Peterman 1981).
+Thus adding a left-skew to these distributions reduces the likelihood of large positive recruitment deviations, particularly at large spawner abundances.

-To simulate this process we sampled recruitment deviations from one of two left-skewed distributions.
-(Peterman 1981)In the first scenario, we used a skewed multivariate normal distribution that was identical to the distribution in equation 5, but included a skewness parameter γ (when γ = 1 the distribution is symmetrical).
-To parameterize skewness we estimated γi using each CU’s time series of recruits and spawners (median = 0.83, 90th percentile interval 0.50-1.19).
+In the first scenario, we used a skewed multivariate log-normal distribution that was identical to the distribution in equation 5, but included a skewness parameter γ (when γ = 1 the distribution is symmetrical).
+To parameterize skewness we estimated γi using each CU’s time series of recruits and spawners (median = 0.83, 90th percentile interval 0.50-1.19; details of model fitting in Appendix).
 Thus there is already evidence that recruitment deviations are relatively more likely to be negative than positive in Fraser River sockeye salmon CUs.
-To represent a “moderate decline” productivity scenario we selected the 25th percentile for use in forward simulations to represent an increased probability of negative deviations relative to historical observations (details of model fitting in Appendix).
+To represent a “moderate decline” productivity scenario, we selected the 25th percentile for use in forward simulations to represent an increased probability of negative deviations relative to historical observations. which affects the spread of the distribution and the proportion within the tails

 In the “severe decline” scenario, we used a skewed multivariate Student t distribution, which, as a heavy-tailed distribution, increases the probability that relatively extreme values will be sampled (Anderson et al. 2017).
 Deviations ri were fit with

-Equation 6 ri ~ MVT0, Vn, v, γ
+Equation 6 ri ~ MVT0, Vn, η, γ